Kinesiology

 What Is Kinesiology?

 Kinesiology is the scientific study of human movement.
 A kinesiologist is a university-educated health professional who uses evidence-based exercise prescription, movement assessment, and education to prevent injury, manage chronic conditions, and improve physical performance.
+Kinesiologists do not diagnose medical conditions; instead, they use movement assessment and exercise based on your symptoms and any medical guidance or diagnoses you already have.
 Rather than focusing on passive treatment, kinesiologists emphasize active rehabilitation, meaning they guide you through targeted exercises and movement strategies that build strength, mobility, and resilience over time.

 Kinesiologists work in fitness facilities, rehabilitation clinics, workplaces, and community health settings.
 In BC, kinesiology services are recognized by ICBC, WorkSafeBC, and many extended health benefit plans.